 Masks are optional for students.
 The large majority of our staff are vaccinated but those that are not will wear a mask.
 For those staff that are vaccinated, masks will be optional.

 Disinfecting of the Gym between classes

-We will disinfect the gym and waiting room after each class using Clorox products for hard surfaces and KenClean for the vinyl matting.
-Aerial silks will be sprayed with Lysol between classes.
-After classes leave the gym, we clean all the glass, wipe down with Clorox all door handles, light switches, water fountain, sink countertops, cubbies, and any hard services.
+We will disinfect the gym after each class using Clorox products for hard surfaces and KenClean for the vinyl matting.
+Aerial silks will be sprayed with sanitizer between classes.
+After classes end for the day, we will clean all the glass, wipe down with Clorox all door handles, light switches, sink countertops, cubbies, and any hard services.

 Disinfecting of the Gym

 We will deep clean daily when the gym is closed, repeating the above steps but adding mopping floors and mats as well as vacuuming carpet and mopping the floors.

 We will continue to monitor the status of the COVID-19 and follow the mandates for national, state, and local officials.
 If mandates easy, then we will re-evaluate our protocols as needed.

 Thank you for your support,